 One of the many desires of today’s mobile affluent is Swiss bank account opening.
 Drilled into our subconscious by Hollywood and the media, this age-old wealth management tool is considered a rite of passage for high earners.

-And, why not?
 Owners of Swiss bank accounts find themselves in good company.
 Their peers include wealthy philanthropists, European royals, celebrated entrepreneurs, powerful families, and investors.

 KEY TAKEAWAYS

-- It is 100% for a non-resident to open a swiss bank account
+- It is 100% for a non-resident to open a Swiss bank account

 - Swiss banks offer private banking services and asset management services

-- Deposit requirements in Switzerland can range from US $500,000 to US $1,000,000
+- Deposit requirements in Switzerland range from US $500,000 to US $1,000,000

-This raises important questions about opening a bank account in Switzerland..
+This raises important questions about opening a bank account in Switzerland.

 - Is a Swiss bank account worth it?